 287 Commonwealth was designed by Rotch and Tilden, architects, and built in 1892-1893 by Connery & Wentworth, masons and builders, and Ira Hersey, carpenter, as the home of Herbert Mason Sears and his wife, Caroline B. (Bartlett) Sears.
 He is shown as the owner on the original building permit application, dated March 31, 1892, and on the final building inspection report, dated November 13, 1893.

 287 Commonwealth was built on a 55 foot wide lot composed of two lots purchased on January 19, 1892, by Caroline Sears: a 28 foot lot purchased from William A. Burnham and a 27 foot lot purchased from Frank G. Turner.
 Both lots had been part of a 190 foot parcel running west from the corner of Commonwealth and Gloucester previously owned by real estate dealer Henry Whitwell.
 He had purchased the parcel on April 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The land was part of one of four tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.
+The land was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 Click here for an index to the deeds for 287 Commonwealth.